LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ??? abstract "Section Summary (click to open/close)"
     You will be saving 4 <code>Secrets</code> from your *Apple* Account in this step.

-    1. Sign in to the [*Apple* developer portal page](https://developer.apple.com/account/resources/certificates/list).
+    1. Sign in to the [*Apple Developer* portal page](https://developer.apple.com/account/resources/certificates/list).
     1. If you need to accept a new agreement (happens about twice a year), be sure to do so now
         * Need help?
 Look at this section on the update page: [Accept Agreements](gh-update.md#accept-agreements)
     1. Copy the Team ID from the upper right of the screen.
 [Record this as your `TEAMID`](#find-teamid).